department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/update-prefilled-information.md

 - **Personal information page:** Usually the first page of a form after the user signs in.
 Has personal details that typically cannot be edited online, like name, date of birth, Social Security number, etc.
 - **Prefill check page:** Any page of a form that displays prefilled information users can edit within the form.

 See the related ["Help users to...
-Know when their information is prefilled"](https://design.va.gov/patterns/help-users-to/know-when-their-information-is-prefilled) pattern for other pages related to prefilled content.
+Know when their information is prefilled"](https://design.va.gov/patterns/help-users-to/know-when-their-information-is-prefilled) pattern for guidance on helping users know when their information is prefilled.

 #### Personal information page
-_(coming soon - in the interim, view this [Figma file](https://www.figma.com/design/1z3bAkQl4uR1IvAxmtyqZi/AE-Design-Patterns---Update-Prefill?node-id=3-127&t=GYX9RT423zMZrhat-1))_
+_(screenshot with annotation coming soon - in the interim, view this [Figma file](https://www.figma.com/design/1z3bAkQl4uR1IvAxmtyqZi/AE-Design-Patterns---Update-Prefill?node-id=3-127&t=GYX9RT423zMZrhat-1))_

 #### Prefill check page
-_(coming soon - in the interim, view this [Figma file](https://www.figma.com/design/1z3bAkQl4uR1IvAxmtyqZi/AE-Design-Patterns---Update-Prefill?node-id=3-127&t=GYX9RT423zMZrhat-1))_
+_(screenshot with annotation coming soon - in the interim, view this [Figma file](https://www.figma.com/design/1z3bAkQl4uR1IvAxmtyqZi/AE-Design-Patterns---Update-Prefill?node-id=3-127&t=GYX9RT423zMZrhat-1))_

 ### How this pattern works

 #### Communicate information that cannot be edited
 This pattern communicates information that cannot be edited with:
-- **Uneditable prefilled information displayed in a gray card.** Prefilled information (such as legal name, date of birth, and Social Security number) is displayed in a card component.
+- **Uneditable prefilled information displayed in a gray card.** Display prefilled information that cannot be changed online (such as legal name, date of birth, and Social Security number) in a card component.
 This is often one of the first pages in a form.
-- **Directions for updating uneditable information.** Inforational text is added under the card that has the bolded word “note” and directions to update this information offline.
+- **Directions for updating uneditable information displayed as text.** Add informational text under the card that has the bolded word “note” and directions to update this information offline.

 #### Communicate information that can be edited
 This pattern communicates information that can be edited with:
-- **Editable prefilled information displayed in a white card with an edit link.** Prefilled information that is editable is displayed in a card component with a link to edit the information.
+- **Editable prefilled information displayed in a white card with an edit link.** Display prefilled information in a card component with a link to edit the information.
 This information may include contact information, such as phone, email, or mailing address.

 #### Communicate where changes will save
 - **In most cases, save changes to the VA.gov profile.** In [user research](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/authenticated-patterns/Design%20and%20Research/2024-09%20Research%20Initiative%202%20-%20Update%20Prefill), most users indicated that they want changes they make to their information to update the information stored on their VA.gov profile.
 On the edit page, display an informational alert informing users that these changes will impact their profile information.

 #### Where needed, give users the choice of where to save
 - **In some cases, users want to choose where to save their information.** This is especially relevant for information that may change over time, like mailing address.
 This might be especially relevant in cases where forms or perscriptions will be sent to users within the coming days or weeks.
-In this case, on the edit page, do not display the informational alert informing them where their changes will save--instead, display a required radio button below the fields asking them if they also want to update this information in their VA.gov profile.
+In this case, on the edit page, do not display the informational alert informing them where their changes will save.
+Instead, display a required radio button below the fields asking them if they also want to update this information in their VA.gov profile.

 #### Display success alerts when information has been saved
 - **Inform users where the changes were saved.** Display a success alert informing users "We've made these changes to this form and your VA.gov profile" or "We've made these changes to only this form.”
 Use a standard alert within the form steps.
 Use a slim alert if the user made changes from the final review page.